richape/Todo-List/README.md

 ## Todo-List

-This is a toDo list I completed before my studies.
-I watched a code along on YouTube
+This is a toDo list I followed along and completed before my studies in 2023.
+I followed a code along from a YouTube channel ([Web Dev Simplified](https://www.youtube.com/watch?v=Rh3tobg7hEo))

-more info it come
+more info to come